Air Source Heat Pump

 Air source heat pumps work best at producing heat at a lower temperature than boilers so if you have an draught proof home this will increase the efficiency.

-It is also worth keeping in mind that while it is possible that if you are changing from a boiler to an heat pump that you could use the existing pipework and radiators, this is not guaranteed and some or all may need to be replaced.
+It is also worth keeping in mind that while it is possible that if you are changing from a boiler to an Air source heat pump that you could use the existing pipework and radiators, this is not guaranteed and it is very likely that all will need to be replaced.

 To check if you are eligible under the ECO4 scheme, please click the button below and complete the online form.